erjohnson/loaded-language-linter/README.md

 # loaded-language-linter

-A small Node.JS library to detect [loaded language][1] in text or a given url.
+A small Node.JS library to detect [loaded language][1] in given text.

 ## Install